Enikansayemayowa/alx-low_level_programming/README.md

-this is a start with C programming
+learning debudding in c programming